Prince0x01/fundme/README.md

 **Project Name:** FundMe Crowdfunding Platform

-**Summary:** FundMe is a decentralized crowdfunding platform built on the Hedera Hashgraph network.
+**Summary:** FundMe is a decentralized crowdfunding platform built on the Linea network.
 It provides a secure and transparent way for individuals and organizations to create and contribute to fundraising campaigns.
 The platform enables project owners to showcase their projects, set funding goals, and receive donations from interested individuals (donors).
 Unlike traditional crowdfunding platforms, FundMe incorporates a method of democratically vetting proofs provided by project owners according to preset milestones, ensuring transparency and eliminating the possibility of dishonest use or misappropriation of funds.
 The platform also implements KYC capabilities using a third-party decentralized identity verification system to ensure compliance with globally accepted anti-money laundering and terrorist financing policies.

 ## Problem Statement